roddypr/divergent_gerbil_genes/03-protein_dissimilarity/README.md

 ```

 In the following script, we translate the alignments and edit them, keeping only the positions that are identitical in three outgroup species.
-The output is stored in `r protein_alignments`.
+The output is stored in `protein_alignments`.

 ```sh